 Boro sit fifth in the Championship ahead of this weekend's home game with Millwall, eight points behind league leaders Leeds.

-Many managers and pundits have criticised Bielsa for sending a spy to Derby County's training ground ahead of the Championship fixture last weekend.
+Many managers and pundits have criticised Bielsa for sending a spy to Derby's training ground ahead of the Championship fixture last weekend.

-The Leeds boss has been incredibly open about the whole situation, claiming it wasn't the first time he had asked someone to spy on an opposition training session.
+Bielsa has been incredibly open about the whole situation, claiming it wasn't the first time he had asked someone to spy on an opposition's training session.